ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 shimano steps display fitted to the riverside 540e

 You can also configure certain characteristics of the motor using the Shimano E-Tube app – you can limit the maximum assisted speed from 16mph down to whatever you need, this can be great for conserving battery power.
-Another great feature are two different riding modes: Comfort and Sportiv – the latter increases the torque and performance of ‘eco’ and ‘normal’ , you will consume more battery power when in Sportiv mode.
+Another great feature is two different riding modes: Comfort and Sportiv – the latter increases the torque and performance of ‘eco’ and ‘normal’, you will consume more battery power when in Sportiv mode.
 You can also download important firmware updates using the app.

 Battery